Future Lives: Uncertainty

 Uncertainty can drive people to avoid risks and seek stability and security.
 It can also inspire innovation.
 Changes to people’s expectations of what they might be able to achieve in life, and their decisions about their life course path, might influence multiple policy areas and demand our immediate attention.

-Building on our first report, Future Lives: Exploring Life Course Transformations, this report lays out some shifts in three areas: households, insurance, and youth expectations.
+Building on our first report, Future Lives: Exploring Life Course Transformations, this report lays out some shifts in 3 areas: households, insurance, and youth expectations.
 We hope to spark thought and conversation about how these changes may affect individuals, governments, and society at large.
 Our goal is to contribute to the development of policies and programs that are robust in the face of the changes ahead.

 On behalf of Policy Horizons, I would like to thank those who generously shared their time, knowledge, and thoughts with us.